 Dr Andrew Levey is an Emeritus Professor of Medicine at Tufts University School of Medicine in Boston.

-He has made major contributions in patient care, research, clinical practice guidelines, training, and health-care policy related to CKD.
+He has made major contributions to patient care, research, clinical practice guidelines, training, and healthcare policy related to CKD.
 His research spans a wide range, including serving as principal nephrologist co-investigator for the Modification of Diet and Renal Disease (MDRD) Study, a study that produced fundamental contributions to the whole area of clinical nephrology.

-He used this large database to develop an equation to estimate glomerular filtration rate (GFR) from serum creatinine.
-He also led the National Institute of Diabetes and Digestive and Kidney Diseases effort to pool databases from studies to develop equations based on creatinine, cystatin C, and other filtration markers.
+He used this large database to develop an equation to estimate the glomerular filtration rate (GFR) from serum creatinine.
+He also led the National Institute of Diabetes and Digestive and Kidney Diseases’ effort to pool databases from studies to develop equations based on creatinine, cystatin C, and other filtration markers.

 The use of GFR equations to estimate kidney function and inform prognosis has transformed research and clinical practice in CKD.

-Overall, Dr Levey literally invented the concept of CKD, which has had a profound impact on the epidemiology and on the clinical management of kidney diseases.
+Overall, Dr Levey invented the concept of CKD, which has had a profound impact on the epidemiology and the clinical management of kidney diseases.